No one likes to be compared and probably will not be making it easy for you to do so.

 You offered a client say 120 days credit terms, but as you need the cash flow now, you can take the invoice to a factor where they advance e.g. 80% (advance/finance percentage) for your cashflow needs right now.

 Used by businesses to improve their cash flow until their customers pay up, invoice financing (Some financiers may also call it Forfaiting) is when a business sells or pledges its accounts receivable or invoices to a Factor (and thus also the name factoring and invoice discounting) at a discount.
-Traditionally, they are more often used by businesses in trading, exporting, or manufacturing but nowadays, they are also used by those providing services than goods, such as web design or HR as more fintech factoring companies appear.

 Share on: